Guides

 Cross the Samuel Beckett Bridge to the Southside and venture to a place on every U2 fan’s pilgrimage.
 Hanover Quay Studios was a mainstay of the band for over 20 years, instantly recognisable as the low rise building decorated with graffiti in praise of their legendary career.
 A short walk away at 22 Windmill Lane, parts of The Joshua Tree were recorded and mixed in 1986.
 Though that original building is gone, Windmill Lane Recording Studios lives on in Ringsend (around the corner from Hanover Quay), and you can stop by for a tour.

-There’s a lot of regeneration underway in the area as shiny new buildings spring up, but in the meantime there’s plenty of architecture to catch the eye including the Bord Gáis Energy Theatre and the Marker Hotel.
+The area has been transformed over the years, with plenty of shiny new buildings dotted along the canal, but there’s plenty of architecture to catch the eye, including the Bord Gáis Energy Theatre and the Anantara the Marker Hotel.
 The latter’s Rooftop Bar and Terrace provides stunning views of the Aviva Stadium and Boland’s Quay.

 Baggot Street / St Stephen’s Green

-Walk to Stephen’s Green via Baggot Street and pause at the site of the Baggot Inn along the way.
-It’s been given a facelift in recent years and is now a Mexican restaurant, but in a previous incarnation this was an important place in the U2 story.
-It was here in 1978 that the fledgling group booked a breakthrough residency that set them on the road to a glittering career.
+Walk to Stephen’s Green via Baggot Street and pause at the site of what was once the Baggot Inn along the way.
+Although the space is currently empty, it was here in 1978 that the fledgling group booked a breakthrough residency that set them on the road to a glittering career.

 Fitzwilliam Square